knixnkk/mangaScrape/README.md

 - requests library (install using `pip install requests`)
 - Microsoft Edge WebDriver (download the appropriate version for your Edge browser and specify the path in the script)

+Or
+- requirements.txt (install using `pip install -r requirements.txt`)
 ## How to Use

 1. Clone this repository or copy the script to your local machine.